 The best treatment course for your acne is dependent on the cause and severity of it.
 A certified healthcare professional can help you determine what’s most likely to banish your blemishes for good.

-Benzoyl peroxide is a popular acne treatment method, largely because it can be found over the counter at your local drug stores and online.
+Benzoyl peroxide is a popular over-the-counter acne treatment method, largely because it can be found over the counter at your local drug stores and online.
 It can be found in cleansers, gels, lotions and creams, and has been in use for decades.

 It is intended to work by reducing inflammation and dead skin cells, fighting the bacteria that causes acne and preventing blocked pores.
 It is typically prescribed for mild to moderate acne, and is often used in conjunction with other medications.